neoalienson/ecoplate/README.md

 Food waste is a problem with 2 culprits: 1) The mismatch in expectation and actual portion sizes between the server and the consumer.
 2) The unpredictability of food required for a particular service period and the perishability of food.

 We have designed an experience that will help consumer communicate with the servers in a simple and efficient way.
-This also provide useful data for restaurants.
-This solution directly addresses the first issue and indirectly provide useful information to assist restaurants to improve on their orders of raw ingredients.

 For details please go to http://www.hackathon.io/ecoplate